CharanMadhala/GlobeNest/readme.md

     [48] 02.
 LogOut functionality - creating new route /logout in user.js - making use of req.logout() method of passport - which deletes user information from the session

+    [49] 03.
+Adding sig up, log in, log out options in navbar - using req.user info of passport for rendering those options based on, whether user is logged in or not.

 -->